 For some, speaking up comes naturally.
 But for others, it’s challenging to feel comfortable advocating for their patients, coworkers, or themselves in a work environment.
-And to be honest, not all workplaces have an environment that encourages you to be an advocate.
-But in those environments, especially in the nursing, it’s even more important to find your voice before you feel burned out in your nursing job.
+And to be honest, not all workplaces have an environment that encourages advocacy.
+But in those environments, and especially in nursing, it’s even more important to find your voice before you feel burned out in your nursing job.

-When something doesn’t feel right in your workplace, it can be hard to introduce changes in a productive way.
-These tips can help you advocate for yourself in a productive way.
+When something doesn’t feel right in the workplace, it can be hard to introduce changes in a productive way.
+These tips can help you advocate for yourself productively.

 Listen To Your Patients

 Giving high quality care to your patients means that you’re engaged, focused, and happy at work.
-So if there are improvements that can make your work-life better, it can have a direct impact on the quality of care you are able to provide for your facility.
+So if there are improvements that can make your own work-life better, it can have a direct impact on the quality of care you are able to provide to your patients and on behalf of your facility.

 Talk To Your Colleagues

 It’s much harder to advocate for yourself when you’re doing it alone.
-If there’s something about your work-life that’s bothering you, bring it up to a coworker and see if they experience the same issues.
-You may find that you’re not alone in recognizing ways to improve your work.
+If there’s something about your work-life that’s bothering you, see if your coworkers experience the same issues.
+You may find that you’re not alone in recognizing ways to improve your work life.
 Sometimes you may find that multiple staff members are experiencing the same problem.
-In that case, there will be more of a reason for your facility to implement changes.
+In which case, there will be more of a reason for your facility to implement changes.

 But even if you don’t have colleagues that share your goals, it’s still important to keep open lines of communication between you, your management team, and your coworkers.
 As opposed to demanding changes, try to work with your DON and upper management to solve the problems at hand.
-A teamwork mentality goes a long way when solving the problems that affect your work-life.
+A teamwork mentality goes a long way!

 Stay in-the-know about current topics, trends, and issues in the nursing industry.
 For example, joining the American Nurses Association is a way to tap into a support system and become an informed nursing professional.
 By joining organizations focused on nurses, you have the opportunity to make new connections, discover new opportunities, or get valuable guidance on how to make the most of your nursing career.